zee-zaky/COMPSCI714/README.md

 ## main.py
 This script loads in the Squad dataset and runs a baseline model that we can build off.
 The hyperparameters are set at the top of the script.
 We then train and save the model.
 This script takes a while to run and can be transferred to a notebook.
+To run the main.py you need to have the data in the same directory.
+Make sure the script can locate the data.

 ## data_preprocessing.py